j178/leetgo/README.md

 - Provide username and password in config file.

- *you need to run `leetgo encrypt` to encrypt your password first, plain text password is not allowed*
+  You need to run `leetgo encrypt` to encrypt your password first, plain text password is **not allowed**.

   ```yaml
   leetcode: